 dsTest supports server emulation and client simulation capabilities for the 3GPP LTE Mobile Application Part (MAP) J interface in UMTS networks.
 Use our Home Location Register (HLR) Emulator to test the J interfaces of GSM Service Control Functions (gsmSCFs).
 Test the capacity and performance of an HLR with our MAP J Interface application client simulation.
 For more information regarding how to use dsTest for MAP functional and compliance testing, see our page on Conformance Testing.
 Customize your MAP/TCAP messages and message flows using our SmartEvents and SmartTCAP features.
-MAP is specified in 3GPP TS 29.002.

 The 3GPP MAP J interface application implements the following services from the HLR to the gsmSCF: